If you can't imagine life without your creative passion, then you're probably looking at ways to turn that hobby into a career.

 2. The Art of Creative Thinking by Rod Judkins

 The Art of Creative Thinking reveals how we can transform ourselves, our businesses and our society through a deeper understanding of human creativity.
 Rod Judkins, of the world-famous St Martin's College of Art, has studied successful creative thinkers from every walk of life, throughout history.
-Drawing on an extraordinary range of reference points – from the Dada Manifesto to Nobel Prize Winning economists, from Andy Warhol's studio to Einstein's desk – he distils a lifetime's expertise into a succinct, surprising book that will inspire you to think more confidently and creatively.
+Drawing on an extraordinary range of reference points – from the Dada Manifesto to Nobel Prize Winning economists, from Andy Warhol's studio to Einstein's desk – he distils a lifetime's expertise into a short, surprising book that will inspire you to think more confidently and creatively.

 Priced at £7.49 | Buy the Book